 In two separate shipments, 263 cans of film from the US containing original film elements necessary to reconstruct and preserve the film, arrived at the NFSA in September 2004.
 An initial inspection confirmed that virtually the complete set of images and sound negatives were there and reasonably intact.
 The NFSA determined how best to preserve the film and to choose appropriate image and materials in good enough condition to use.

-The NFSA, together with Atlab and with Tony Buckley’s creative oversight, commenced preservation work using traditional photochemical techniques for the image and archival matching of the negative components.
+The NFSA, together with Atlab and benefiting from Tony Buckley’s creative oversight, commenced preservation work using traditional photochemical techniques for the image and archival matching of the negative components.

-Meanwhile, it was soon apparent that traditional photochemical preservation would not be sufficient to preserve the film and produce prints that match how the film was released originally.
+Meanwhile, it was soon apparent that traditional photochemical preservation would not be sufficient to preserve the film and produce prints that could match the film's original release.
 Significant colour fade and emulsion scratching were too severe to rejuvenate it via photochemical means.
-Testing using digital restoration techniques were employed to see what improvements could be made using these methods over photochemical.
+Instead, testing with digital restoration techniques was carried out to see what improvements could be made using these methods over photochemical.

-By February 2009, Wake in Fright was digitally restored to pristine condition by Atlab/Deluxe and the NFSA –- ready for rediscovery by audiences.
+By February 2009, Wake in Fright was digitally restored to pristine condition by Atlab/Deluxe and the NFSA – and ready for rediscovery by audiences.